dgilleland/gone/README.md

 > Use this repository as a test that you have the correct settings in [Visual Studio Code](https://code.visualstudio.com/) for using [GitDoc](https://aka.ms/gitdoc) in your school projects.

 Follow the instructions below to ensure that you have Visual Studio Code correctly set up for this repository.
+If you have any problems, please see the [pre-requisites/trouble-shooting](#pre-requisitestrouble-shooting) section below.

 When you think you have GitDoc set up, try putting your name in the area indicated above.
 You should see